Nosenzor/Awesome-CPP/README.md

 * **J Ratcliff** "Efficient Polygon Triangulation" on Flipcode (do not handle hole, code is a bit old ...) : https://www.flipcode.com/archives/Efficient_Polygon_Triangulation.shtml
 * A review of some polygon implementations available to sue on VTerrain by **Ben Discoe** : http://vterrain.org/Implementation/Libs/triangulate.html
 * **Do Anyone tried to implement or know an opensourse implementation of the Bernard Chazelle's "Triangulating a Simple Polygon in Linear Time" algorithm ?** https://www.cs.princeton.edu/~chazelle/pubs/polygon-triang.pdf

+## Other Geometry tools
+* **PolyLabel** : https://github.com/mapbox/polylabel.
+A library to find the "polygon pole of inaccessibility, the most distant internal point from the polygon outline (not to be confused with centroid)".

 # GUI
  * improve your command line 'Gui' with beautiful progress bars.
 Don't miss it if you are a true geek :-) https://github.com/p-ranav/indicators